 It will take more than savings to provide the retirement lifestyle of your dreams.
 To some, saving and investing might be interchangeable terms.
-However, funding your future involves both, and not understanding the two can mean the difference between retiring with a steady money stream or living month to month on a strict budget.
+Relatively speaking, savings offer lower risk and easier accessibility to funds than investments, while investments offer a potentially higher rate of return and a greater ability to stay ahead of the inflationary curve than savings.
+Funding your future optimally involves savings and investments, and not understanding the two can mean the difference between retiring with a steady money stream or living month to month on a strict budget.

 Typically, saving accounts have little risk of monetary loss.
 If your financial institution is a member of the Federal Deposit Insurance Corp., your account is insured against losses up to $250,000, depending on the type of account and its ownership.
 FDIC-insured accounts normally include certificates of deposit, savings accounts and, depending on the bank, some money market accounts.
-Investments vary in their level of risk, but according to USA.gov, you stand a chance of losing not only any earnings but the money you used to buy into the investment as well.
+Investments vary in their level of risk, but it is important to remember that some investment platform will expose you to the possibility of losing not only any earnings but the money you used to buy into the investment as well.

 While the risk of losing money is higher on investments, so is the potential return.
 For example, a $100 stock market investment in 1945 had the potential to return $198,906 if left alone until 2011.
 That same $100 in a savings account would have netted the account holder $1,969.
 According to the Federal Trade Commission, be wary of investment opportunities that promise too much.
 Investments typically have no guarantee.
 However, you should be able to see profit projections provided by independent sources that will assist you when making an investment decision.

 The interest paid on savings accounts normally does not keep pace with the inflation rate, which means that in the long term, you are losing money.
 For example, if your savings account pays 1.5 percent interest and the rate of inflation in 2.75 percent, it is costing you money to keep the account.
-While investment return is not guaranteed, traditionally long-term stock gain has been about 10 percent.
-According to CNNMoney, inflation reduces returns on long-term investments typically by a little more than 3 percent each year, but because of their higher return, they do not lose as much value as savings accounts.
+While investment return is not guaranteed, long-term stock gain has traditionally been about 10 percent annually, where "long term" typically means assets you hold for a year or more.
+Inflation reduces returns on long-term investments typically by a little more than 3 percent each year, but because of their higher return, they do not lose as much value as savings accounts.